Leonardo-Cyber-Security/multilanguage_Leonardo_Services/docs/en/PaaS.md

 <a id="semantic-search"></a>

-### Semantic Knowledge Search - 1 Worker
+### Semantic Knowledge Search

 ![Semantic Knowledge Search Service](assets/images/extract/media/Semantic.png)

-#### Services Description
+#### Service Description

-A service developed by Leonardo that provides a ready-to-use platform that makes information contained within the information assets easily accessible, using a semantic search engine capable of interpreting natural language queries in different languages.
+This service, developed by Leonardo, provides a ready-to-use platform that makes information contained within the information assets easily accessible, using a semantic search engine capable of interpreting natural language queries in different languages.
 It considers the search context, word variations, and synonyms to find relevant results from a semantic database for a given domain based on a user's natural language query.
 The service allows for the management of content in various formats (Word documents, PDFs, PowerPoint presentations, emails, images, etc.) through an upload service capable of inferring and processing the document type.
 The tool is able to filter and select the most relevant information for the user through the use of an NLP (Natural Language Processing) model, also allowing complete navigation of the indexed document.
 The services are designed to ensure digital sovereignty through deployment on a secure national infrastructure, with a particular focus on latency and optimization of computational resources.